Client Service Center – Meeting basic needs and providing the support needed for change.

 This program provides a case manager to engage with families in the community at their temporary residence or an easily accessible location.
 The case manager brings basic necessities to the family and assists the family in obtaining all eligible benefits, enrolling in food assistance programs, addressing unmet healthcare needs, advocates for school-aged children and transportation assistance.

 Read about lives the Family Outreach has transformed:

-Last year this program served 55 individuals in 50 households and 60% are now in stable housing or have a housing plan.
+Last year this program served 85 individuals and 58% are now in stable housing or have a housing plan.

 Families and individuals who are homeless often have a wide range of complex health conditions and as a result of participant feedback, DuPagePads began the Medical Respite program to provide short-term housing for clients with acute medical issues.
 Reasons for DuPagePads Medical Respite program last year included: mobility issues (36%), infections (26%), hospital/surgery recovery (24%), accidents (6%), chronic disease (4%) and pregnancy related (4%).

 Without a place to rest and recover, individuals who are homeless and discharged from the hospital risk compromising their health which may lead to hospital re-admission.
 At the most basic level, housing provides a place to recuperate and access critical needs.
 Furthermore, it provides a secure place to sleep and store food, clothing and medications.DuPagePads Medical Respite Program